Naval architects should adhere to accepted ergonomic bridge design

 • The chief officer lost his balance and fell onto the deck following the sudden and unexpected movement of the cargo and/or its lifting slings as the cargo was lifted.

-Continue reading “MAIB releases its report into the loss of life onboard Joanna C during cargo operations”
+Continue reading “MAIB report into fatality onboard Johanna C during cargo operations”

-Amercian P&I Club publishes a book as it prepares to mark its centenary
+The Amercian P&I Club publishes a book to mark its centenary

 The American P&I Club celebrates its centenary in February 2017